 You may be wondering by now, “My cat is older.
 They aren’t purebred.
 Why are they sick?”
 It’s always best to bring your cat to the vet to be evaluated since there are so many causes of diarrhea.
 Here are a few of the more common causes:

-Meal changes: Cats are particularly picky eaters.
+- Meal changes: Cats are particularly picky eaters.
 Changing your cat’s food can make them sick for a few days as they adjust to the new diet.
-Try gradually changing their food instead, mixing the old and new brand together before completely swapping over.
+Try gradually changing their food instead, mixing the old and new brands together before completely swapping over.

 When Should You Go to the Vet?